November 27, 2025

 Network with your peers, enjoy a hot breakfast and walk around the table tops in the foyer

-9:05 AM | Escalation of Construction costs for healthcare facilities is unhealthy and doesn’t add up
+Escalation of Construction costs for healthcare facilities is unhealthy and doesn’t add up

 Susan Neil, President, Hanscomb

-9:35 AM | Panel: Given the current situation for escalating costs what are strategies owners, constructors and architects can employ to reduce construction costs?
+9:20 AM | Panel: Given the current situation for cost escalations that are no longer feasible for health capital budgets, what are strategies owners, constructors, architects and consultants can employ to reduce project costs?

 Moderator: Cliff Harvey, Vice President, Redevelopment, Waterloo Regional Health Network (WRHN)